 Charcuterie boards are a hot trend in appetizers, so let’s create an even more appealing version by making it completely plant-based.
 A vegan charcuterie board is fun, festive, and flexible, and a fantastic way to use artisan plant-based salami and cheeses.
-Serve with your favorite vegan wine, and you’ve got a guaranteed crowd-pleaser.
+Serve with your favorite vegan wine, and you’ve got a guaranteed palate-pleaser.

 Photo: Veronica Darrah/Renegade Foods